What Causes a Fungus Gnat Infestation?

 To develop and move on to the next stage in the Fungus gnat life cycle, larvae must feed.
 Their primary food sources are fungi, plant roots, and other organic matter in soil.
 If infestations are large enough, the pests can stunt foliage growth and even kill houseplants.

 Unlike larvae, mature adult Fungus gnats are simply a nuisance.
 These pests spend most of their adult lifespan flying around well-lit areas and landing on people, food, and surfaces.
 As annoying as they are, the biggest problem the insects create is breeding, which starts the Fungus gnat life cycle anew.

 Preventing Fungus gnats can be as simple as not overwatering indoor plants or else tossing away infested plants.
 However, this method may not work in every case.
-Homeowners who continue to have issues with Fungus gnats should contact the technicians at Orkin for effective pest removal.
+Homeowners who continue to have issues with Fungus gnats should contact the Pros at Orkin for effective pest removal.